antmicro/kenning/docs/source/kenning-development.md

 }
 ```

-The sample metadata JSON file may look as follows (for YOLOv4 detection model):
+A sample metadata JSON file may look as follows (for the YOLOv4 detection model):

 ```json
 {